devfoundsec/osint/README.md

   -  Cloudfail: __Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network__
   -  WAFW00F: __WAFW00F identifies and fingerprints Web Application Firewall (WAF) products__
   -  OWASP Maryam: __Is an Open-source intelligence(OSINT) and Web-based Footprinting modular/tool framework based on the Recon-ng and written in Python.__
+  -  Metabigor: __Is Intelligence tool, its goal is to do OSINT tasks and more but without any API key.__